Skryabin-P/E-Signer/README.md

 Sign will be placed in the bottom of a page.
 Up to 3 signs work correctly

 ---
-This program helps our employee focus on their job, not bureaucracy
+This program helps our employees to focus on their job, not bureaucracy

 Our employees have the same certificate password, so I just hardcoded it.
 You can change it in GUI.py on 91 string or you can add another field in interface and grab password from it